pypeaday/pype.dev/pages/faith/screwtape.md

 page 130 - It's always the novice who exaggerates...

+!!! background-thought ""

-> I think about Summit in particular, where I got to meet a lot of big names in
-> apologetics, and I'd talk about them to others like we were friends...
-The
-> difference between "I know X" and "X knows me" is a thing I kept hidden so I
-> could feel important
+    I think about Summit in particular, where I got to meet a lot of big names in apologetics, and I'd talk about them to others like we were friends...
+The difference between "I know X" and "X knows me" is a thing I kept hidden so I could feel important

 ## Chatper 25